Bacteria, methane and biodegradable plastics

 The importance of methane in global warming

-Methane is a potent greenhouse gas, second only to carbon dioxide in its capacity to trap heat in the Earth’s atmosphere.
+Methane is a potent greenhouse gas, even more effective than carbon dioxide in its capacity to trap heat in the Earth’s atmosphere.
 The gas can originate from lakes and swamps, natural-gas pipelines, deep-sea vents, livestock, and is produced as a component of biogas by anaerobic digestion facilities.

 Problems with non-biodegradable plastics